 History of the Blackwater Heritage State Trail

-Long leaf pine is known by many names, turpentine pine, southern pine, pitch pine and heart pine but to most lumbermen of northwest Florida is was simply yellow pine.
+Longleaf pine is known by many names - turpentine pine, Southern pine, pitch pine and heart pine - but to most lumbermen of Northwest Florida it was simply yellow pine.

-At one time long leaf, along with other lesser species, covered most of the southern United States so densely that only wire grass grew beneath them.
-At one hundred plus feet high and hundreds of years old, these towering trees commonly reached diameters of four to six feet.
-They were referred to as “virgin timber” meaning they had never been felled by human hands.
+At one time longleaf, along with other lesser species, covered most of the southern United States so densely that only wiregrass grew beneath them.
+At 100-plus feet high and hundreds of years old, these towering trees commonly reached diameters of four to six feet.
+They were virgin timber, meaning they had never been felled by human hands.

 The lumber from these trees was sought after as a building component in the shipping and construction industries.

-After the war the mill was rebuilt and by 1870 the mill was again the leader in lumber production.
+After the war, the mill was rebuilt and by 1870 it was again the leader in lumber production.

 By 1915, passengers could depart Bagdad at 8:30 a.m. for a two-hour trip to Munson with a return trip at 5:30 p.m.

-In 1943, the US Navy reconstructed the southernmost 5 ½ miles and added a 4 mile spur at Roeville.
-The Navy used the road to build and operate the flight training facilities which became Naval Air Station Whiting Field.
-The Navy used the line until the mid-1970s where it sat unused and abandoned.
+In 1943, the U.S. Navy reconstructed the southernmost 5½ miles and added a 4-mile spur at Roeville.
+The Navy used the road to build and operate the flight training facilities that became Naval Air Station Whiting Field.
+The Navy used the line until the mid-1970s when it was left unused and abandoned.